-These clean eating maple roasted Brussels sprouts are my absolute BEST brussels sprouts ever!
+These maple roasted Brussels sprouts are my absolute BEST brussels sprouts ever!
 (So far…)

 When I first put this together, I honestly wasn’t expecting much.
 I tossed everything together with a lackluster attitude, put it in the oven and hoped for the best.